French cruiser Forbin: Service history

 By January 1901, Forbin and both of her sister ships had been reduced to the reserve fleet.
 On 14 April 1901, an accidental propellant fire occurred aboard Forbin, part of a series of fires that resulted from unstable Poudre B charges.
 The incident occurred at sea steaming from Rochefort to Brest, while the crew was stowing ammunition.
 Five men were burned in the accident, but the fire did not detonate any adjacent charges and Forbin was only lightly damaged.
 That night, several men were found to have nearly asphyxiated from the toxic fumes that had been released by the fire.
 The ship was attached to the Reserve Division of the Northern Squadron in 1906, along with three armored cruisers.
 She took part in the fleet maneuvers that year, which began on 6 July with the concentration of the Northern and Mediterranean Squadrons in Algiers in French Algeria.
-The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseilles, France, and concluding on 4 August.
+The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseille, France, and concluding on 4 August.
 She was present for the 1907 fleet maneuvers, which again saw the Northern and Mediterranean Squadrons unite for large-scale operations held off the coast of French Morocco and in the western Mediterranean.
 The exercises consisted of two phases and began on 2 July and concluded on 20 July.

 The ship remained in service with the Northern Squadron in 1908, by which time it had been reorganized as a cruiser force, consisting of eight armored cruisers and four other protected cruisers.
 At some point in 1911, Forbin was assigned to the Moroccan Naval Division, where she patrolled French Morocco until 27 September, when she was replaced by the cruiser Lavoisier.
 Forbin was decommissioned on 1 November and was condemned on 20 March 1912.
 She nevertheless returned to the unit later that year and operated in company with Lavoisier from September, when that vessel returned to the area.
 On 9 April 1913, the navy allocated Forbin for use as a storage hulk based in Rochefort, and she was struck from the naval register there on 27 November.
 During World War I, Forbin was selected to be converted into a coal storage hulk on 28 April 1917.
 Her propulsion system was removed to create space for coal bunkers capable of holding 1250 t, and eight cranes for transferring coal were installed.
 On 1 February 1918, the tug Utrech towed Forbin to Corfu, which was the French fleet's primary naval base during the conflict.
 She remained there through the end of the war in 1918, and was towed out on 14 July 1919.
 The tug Byzantion took the ship to Piraeus, Greece, where she was sold to ship breakers in 1921.